 To help you gear up I’ve partnered with Backcountry.com.
 Use code JESS15 to take 15% off your first purchase!
 (Some exclusions apply!)

 I have this theory that whatever size bag you have, you will fill it up.
-For that reason I tend to favor backpacks that are on the smaller size.
+For that reason, I tend to favor backpacks that are on the smaller side.
 Starting with a relatively small backpack ensures that I will pack efficiently, invest in quality ultralight gear, and enjoy a much lighter pack on the trail.

 HMG 2400 Southwest – I purchased this pack after hearing multiple rave reviews from friends whose opinions on these things I’ve learned not to question.
 And I’m definitely a convert!
 Optimized for comfort and high functionality, the HMG 2400 was built to withstand a lot of abuse.
 It’s waterproof, lightweight, and I can fit a surprising amount of gear inside.